Why Midcentury Lawyers Spent 12 Years Arguing About Peanut Butter

 America loves peanut butter.
-The country spends nearly $800 million a year on it.
+The country spends something like $800 million a year on it.
 The average child in the U.S. gulps down 1,500 peanut butter and jelly sandwiches before graduating high school, if the National Peanut Board is to be believed.
 Senator Tom Harkin of Iowa once asked rhetorically, “what’s more sacred than peanut butter?”

 In 2015, former Peanut Corporation of America CEO Stuart Parnell was sentenced to 28 years in prison for knowingly shipping salmonella-tainted peanut butter in 2009.
 According to the Justice Department, this was the “harshest criminal sentence ever in a food safety case.”
 But this isn’t the first time the peanut butter industry has been roasted for delivering a subpar product.
 As the 1950s were drawing to a close, the FDA launched an “assault on inferior peanut butters” against the Peanut Butter Manufacturers of America.
 The story behind the resulting “Peanut Butter Hearings” is actually much stickier.